jprea/rea-sinatra-app/README.md

 ```
 Save your Vault Password, as you will be asked for it later.

 Edit **config/specs.yml** and update *keypair* to your SSH Keypair.
-You may also need to update *region* if you are not able to deploy to us-east-2.
+You may also need to update *region* if you are not able to provision to us-east-2.

 You should now be able to provision a new server as follows:
 ```